 “We did look at another tool, had a trial with them, and determined that they weren’t quite ready to handle what we thought our use cases were going to be.
 We needed something that could intake requests, administer them, and then respond to the requesters: a platform that has end-to-end capability and is able to integrate with our reporting databases or other business systems as needed.”

 Both StockX and AFLAC chose WireWheel’s Trust Access and Consent Center for their third-party solution.

 Operationalizing privacy is a complex endeavor.
 As StockX discovered, the complexity and needed privacy technology and workflow expertise will readily settle the build vs buy debate.
 The benefits of enlisting a solution provider who has the requisite core competencies and platforms purpose-built for privacy are manifold.

-As illustrated by the different challenges and unique requirements facing StockX and AFLAC, the platforms chosen also need to be flexible.
-Privacy is definitely not a one size fits all ecosystem.
+As illustrated by the different challenges and unique requirements facing StockX and AFLAC, the platforms they chose also needed to be flexible.
+Privacy is not a one size fits all ecosystem.
 That said, one commonality across companies seeking to comply with the GDPR, CCPA, and other privacy regimes is the immediate need to ensure compliance.
 The privacy journey starts with compliance.